Whyzanet/WhyzaGC/README.md

 While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino.
 I found a dated project using the Huzzah and MightyOhm and after researching parts availability, I decided to do my own Arduino project from scratch as I wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.

 I bought from ebay a piece of Vaseline glass to test out the meter's functionality.
+Other test options are discussed below.

 It is recommended to read all of this document before commencing the project.